 - Advocacy opportunities

 - Available resources

-The course will conclude with a hands on planting project in the community.
+The course will conclude with a hands on planting project.
 No prior experience or knowledge of prairies or trees is necessary, only a commitment to actively participate in all the classes.
-There is a registration fee of $25 which will cover the cost of course materials and refreshments during each session.
+There is a registration fee of $25 which covers the cost of course materials and refreshments during each session.

 The Stewards of the Beautiful Land course is a partnership between UNI’s Tallgrass Prairie Center and Trees Forever and is made possible through generous support from the Living Roadway Trust Fund of the Iowa Department of Transportation, a Resource Enhancement and Protection (REAP) grant, along with local partners and Trees Forever members.